 Commandments: Old and New2015 Mar 1

 Jesus came preaching the good news of his new kingdom.
-This is a spiritual kingdom (John 18:36, Matt 6:9-10) that exists in parallel to earthly kingdoms.
-The whole of law in this spiritual kingdom is one, the law of love.
-(See also)
+This is a spiritual kingdom (John 18:36, Matthew 6:9-10) that exists in parallel to earthly kingdoms.
+The whole of law in this spiritual kingdom is one, the command of love. note

 Commands that don't remain

-If we look at the Jewish 10 Commandments, all of them only have meaning for a kingdom that is of this world.
+In the context of when Jesus lived there already were some commandments.
+Most notable of these is the 10 Commandments of the Jews.
+All of them have meaning only for a kingdom that is of this world.
 The last 9 talk about physical things (which are only applicable for this physical world).
 And (with respect to the 1st) only in this material world could people imagine or pursue multiple gods; that is not a mistake we can make once we pass from this world.
 So the 10 commandments are completely obsolete after this world.

 In fact (unless you are Jewish) the 10 have never had jurisdiction over you.
 At the council of Jerusalem (Acts 15), all the apostles were in agreement that they didn't apply to Gentiles.
-They asked Gentile Christians to avoid offending Jewish Christians (through issues about food) and avoid sexual immorality (as simple pragmatism).
-They were in full agreement that the Holy Spirit said that Gentiles are not to be burdened with any Jewish law.
+They asked Gentile Christians to avoid offending Jewish Christians (through issues about food) and avoid sexual immorality (which is simple moral pragmatism).
+They were in full agreement that the Holy Spirit said that all non-Jews (the gentiles) were not to be burdened with any Jewish law.

-If we therefore act as if we are under the 10 Commandments, we go against the Holy Spirit and direct original teaching from the apostles.
+If we therefore act as if we are under the 10 Commandments, we are choosing to go against the Holy Spirit and the direct original teaching from the apostles.
 Be very cautious about this.

 Commands that continue

-However, the new standard that Jesus gave us is his one new commandment for his kingdom, the commandment to love (John 13).
+However, the new standard that Jesus gave us is his one new commandment for his kingdom, the commandment to love (John 13, see also).
 This kind of love is not native for us, so he demonstrated it to us by his positive example on the cross, to ensure that we understood it correctly.

 The old commandments mostly continue to be useful in this world as negative instruction - they only tell us about some cases of failing to follow Jesus' new commandment.
 They were a standard for the old Mosaic covenant, but they are a much lower standard than the new commandment.
 If you try to meet the standard of the old commandments, you will fail to follow the commandment that Jesus gave you.
 However, if you follow the new commandment, you will automatically also fulfill the old commandments.